Already a Client? Get support in 5 minutes or less. CONTACT SUPPORT NOW!

 For many wineries, December brings a noticeable dip in tasting room traffic and fewer visitors to the valley as the weather cools.
 Revenue from on-site sales typically eases up, and with so many staff members on PTO, general day-to-day activity naturally slows down.

-But at the same time, other parts of the business ramp up dramatically.
 Holiday wine buying and gift shipments often spike DTC sales.
 Wine club members update their information and place last-minute orders.
 And behind the scenes, administration teams are deep in year-end planning: budgeting, facility upgrades, tank replacements, contract reviews, and operational planning for the year ahead.

 It’s a season where some areas quiet down while others get busier than ever.
 And that combination, reduced staffing, fewer eyes on systems, increased online activity, and year-end financial processes, creates a different kind of cybersecurity risk that wineries often overlook.